tl-embassytokyo.org

 Our Gift to the World: Organic Coffee

-Coffee is the lifeblood of our rural economy.
-Grown under the shade of indigenous trees in the high-altitude regions like Ermera and Maubisse, Timorese coffee is naturally organic and famous for its rich, smooth flavor profile that captivates connoisseurs globally.
+Coffee remains the backbone of Timor-Leste's rural economy.
+Grown under the shade of indigenous trees in high-altitude regions such as Ermera and Maubisse, Timorese coffee is largely organic by tradition rather than certification, and is known for a smooth, low-acidity flavor that has built a loyal following among specialty roasters.

 Did you know?